brotkrueml/typo3-jobrouter-rss-widgets/Documentation/installation.rst

 ============

 The extension has no PHP requirements in addition to TYPO3.
-You need the TYPO3 Dashboard system extension installed to use this extension.
+You need the :ref:`TYPO3 Dashboard <dashboard:start>` system extension installed to use this extension.

 .. _installation-composer: